 - Works both Sensored and Sensorless, and even with very high eRPMs

 - Fully programmable parameters (regen voltage, max phase and battery currents etc.)

 - Field Weakening allows you to run motors faster than normal back-emf limit

 - Higher motor efficiency at low speeds / high torques

 - Torque based throttle command (no twitchy throttle with powerful system)

 - Operating voltage range from 20V to 90V

 - Automatic thermal rollback to prevent controller overheating

 New Phaserunner Software Suite from Grin Tech, Windows

-New Phaserunner Software Suite from Grin Tech, Linux
+New Phaserunner Software Suite from Grin Tech, Linux *in development

 New Phaserunner Software Suite from Grin Tech, MacOS